 But when will one dispose of a dozen or two carriage bolts?
-I will tell when: in making a strong harrow, put in a carriage bolt, near every tooth, where there should cents may thus save a dollar in expense.
-In making, or repairing a cultivator, or a scaradvantageously.
+I will tell when: in making a strong harrow, put in a carriage bolt, near every tooth, where there should be a rivet, and screw it up firmly.
+A few size of the animal is more than double.
+In cents may thus save a dollar in expense.
+In making, or repairing a cultivator, or a scarifier, a dozen or so of bolts may be used very 281bs.
+Now, the average weight of beeves advantageously.
 A broken implement may often be mended, for the time, if a few bolts were at hand, and save the time and expense of going miles to the smith's shop.
-In makor wagon, they are just the article needed; far better than rivets, because when the timber shrinks they can be quickly tightened.
+In making a hay rigging, or shelvings for either cart land and Wales, in 1846, was estimated at or wagon, they are just the article needed; far better than rivets, because when the timber shrinks they can be quickly tightened.
 There are numerous other little articles, which cost but little-which it is well to have always on hand.
-The best of implements will often break, or some part give way; and where a farmer is performing a piece of labor, when he can justly reckon his time at \$5 to blacksmiths will make; and in the majority | \$8 per day-which is often the case-and is obliged to stop all hands and team for the want of a little five-penny article, wisdom would dictate, that all needful preparation straight, smooth, and true; about one half should be made, before hand, for any such exigency.
+The best of implements will often break, or some part give way; and where a farmer is performing a piece of labor, when he can justly reckon his time at \$5 to obliged to stop all hands and team for the want of a little five-penny article, wisdom would dictate, that all needful preparation exigency.
+S. EDWARDS TODD.
 Lake Ridge, N. Y.